TedPittman/NFC-Raspberry-Pi-Media-Player/README.md

 ## SPI
-Conifrm that SPI is enabled on the Pi by `sudo raspi-config` -> interfacing options -> SPI
+Conifrm that SPI is enabled on the Pi by
+`sudo raspi-config` -> interfacing options -> SPI

+Switch the mode of the PN 532 chip to SPI by removing the yellow plastic cover from black housing with yellow switches towards edge of chip, for SPI switch 1 is off switch 2 is on

 SPI Python tools
 ```